-Just as their ancestors had wanted a king like the nations around them (1 Sam.
-8:5), the first-century Jews also wanted a kingdom much like the kingdoms of this world—with a military leader who enforced laws in a particular territory.
+Just as their ancestors had wanted a king like the nations around them (1 Samuel 8:5), the first-century Jews also wanted a kingdom much like the kingdoms of this world – with a military leader who enforced laws in a particular territory.
 The Jews wanted the Messiah to bring a kingdom like that, but Jesus brought something different.
-Let's study a few more verses to learn about the kingdom Jesus preached.
+Let’s study a few more verses to learn about the kingdom Jesus preached.

 3. Did Jesus say that the kingdom had already come upon the first-century Jews?
-Matt.
-12:28.
+Matthew 12:28.
 Were people already entering the kingdom of God?
-Luke 16:16; Matt.
-21:31.
+Luke 16:16; Matthew 21:31.
 How were they entering?
-Matt.
-21:31-32.
+Matthew 21:31-32.
 Is it possible to enter something that does not exist?

 Comment: When Jesus preached the kingdom of God, he told people to believe the message and repent (Mark 1:15).
 He criticized those who did not believe and repent, but praised the people who did believe and repent, and said that they were entering the kingdom.

 Jesus was talking about a spiritual move, not a geographic move.
-People enter God's kingdom by accepting his rule, not by moving to a new territory.
-They enter God's kingdom by repentance and faith—they accept his rule in their lives.
+People enter God’s kingdom by accepting his rule, not by moving to a new territory.
+They enter God’s kingdom by repentance and faith – they accept his rule in their lives.
 They accept Jesus as their King, and he reigns over them.
 They become his subjects, doing his will.
-Paul said that Christians have already entered the kingdom (Col. 1:13).
+Paul said that Christians have already entered the kingdom (Colossians 1:13).

-Jesus, the King, has already been crowned with power and authority over all things (Matt.
-28:18).
+Jesus, the King, has already been crowned with power and authority over all things (Matthew 28:18).
 He is already King.
 However, he does not force others to do his will, the way the kings of this world do.
-Rather, he reigns over those who willingly accept him as their King.
+Rather, he reigns over those who willingly accept him as their Lord and King.

 Comment: Jesus spoke of the kingdom as both a present-tense reality and a future glory.
-It exists now as a spiritual realm—in the world, but not part of the world—and it will later expand with power and glory when Jesus returns.
+It exists now as a spiritual realm – in the world, but not part of the world – and it will later expand with power and glory when Jesus returns.
 The kingdom will then come in great power.
-God's power is already here, of course, but it is veiled—present but not yet visible.
+God’s power is already here, but it is veiled – present but usually not visible.

 In a similar way, Jesus spoke of the kingdom both as something that exists right now and something that will exist in a greater way when he returns.
-When he and his disciples announced that the kingdom was near, they meant the spiritual, invisible phase of the kingdom.
-For those who thought the kingdom would soon appear with power and glory, he told a parable to explain that there would be a delay (Luke 19:11-27)—but the parable also explains that some of the work of the kingdom must be done even before the kingdom appears in its fullness.
+When he and his disciples announced that the kingdom was near, they were referring to the spiritual, invisible phase of the kingdom.
+For those who thought the kingdom would soon appear with power and glory, he told a parable to explain that there would be a delay (Luke 19:11-27) – but the parable also explains that some of the work of the kingdom must be done even before the kingdom appears in its fullness.
 Now is the time we are to believe, repent, be saved and enter the kingdom.

 5. What did Jesus say would be preached throughout the world?
-Matt.
-24:14.
+Matthew 24:14.
 What did he commission his disciples to preach?
-Matt.
-28:19-20; Mark 16:15-16; Luke 24:47.
+Matthew 28:19-20; Mark 16:15-16; Luke 24:47.
 Should we conclude that preaching the kingdom is practically synonymous with preaching faith, repentance, forgiveness and making disciples?

-Since the good news of the kingdom is experienced only through faith, repentance and forgiveness, the truths of salvation must be a prominent part of the gospel message.
-If people have faith in Jesus Christ and accept him as Lord, they enter his kingdom—even if they have never heard the word "kingdom."
-It is their relationship to Jesus Christ that is crucial; the precise terminology is much less important.
+Since the good news of the kingdom is experienced only through faith, repentance and forgiveness, these aspects of salvation must be a prominent part of the gospel message.
+If people have faith in Jesus Christ and accept him as Lord, they enter his kingdom – even if they have never heard the word “kingdom.”
+It is their relationship to Jesus Christ that is crucial; the precise terminology is not nearly as important.